tomhohenstein/tomhohenstein.github.io/about/index.md

 If you've landed here, you're probably wondering who I am and the purpose of this site.

 This site is my playpen, a place for some self-promotion, and documentation center.
 My interests range from libraries, to historical research, to data visualization.
 As such, sharing my ideas normally involves some HTML, CSS, and a bit of JavaScript.
-If you're interested in collaborating or like something you see, feel free to [check me out on GitHub](https://github.com/tomhohenstein).
+If you're interested in collaborating or like something you see, [check me out on GitHub](https://github.com/tomhohenstein).
 Below is a draft of my resume<span id="text-timeline"> and an entertaining timeline</span>.

 <div role="tabpanel">